SNMetamorph/SimpleLED/README.md

 # Schematic
 You may using this library for LED strips or LEDs group.
 Also, you need to make scheme given below for controlling LED strips.
-Scheme for using with strips:
+Scheme for using with strip:

 ![Preview](https://github.com/SNMetamorph/SimpleLED/blob/master/mosfetscheme.png?raw=true)